zschaeffer/dsp/07-statistics.md

 Use Allen Downey's [Think Stats (second edition)](http://greenteapress.com/thinkstats2/) book for getting up to speed with core ideas in statistics and how to approach them programmatically.
 This book is available online, or you can buy a paper copy if you would like.

 Use this book as a reference when answering the 6 required statistics questions below.
-The ThinkStats book is approximately 200 pages in length.  **It is recommended that you read the entire book, particularly if you are less familiar with introductory statistical concepts.**
+The Think Stats book is approximately 200 pages in length.  **It is recommended that you read the entire book, particularly if you are less familiar with introductory statistical concepts.**

 Complete the following exercises along with the questions in this file.
 Some can be solved using code provided with the book.
 The preface of Think Stats [explains](http://greenteapress.com/thinkstats2/html/thinkstats2001.html#toc2) how to use the code.